 Further to the above-mentioned Cooperation Agreement, which was signed on 18 October 2016, the Company and ViziaFinance entered into Cooperation Agreements on Issuance of Loans (as amended from time to time) with Mintos Finance and additionally on 6 May 2022 Cooperation agreement with Mintos Marketplace and Mintos Finance No.20 was signed on issuance of Notes.
 The parties have agreed on the possibility of disbursement of loans for the benefit of the Company, subject to a EUR 27,500,000 (twenty seven million five hundred thousand euros) limit for all abovementioned agreements and according to the agreements with Mintos group entities the loans matures according to the particular loan agreement terms concluded by the Group with its customers (please see Section 8.14"Material agreements" of this Prospectus).
+As of 31 December 2022, the weighted average annual interest rate of the issued loans is 12.5%.

-As of the date of this Prospectus, the Company and ViziaFinance have been in compliance with all covenants under the above mentioned agreements.
+As of the date of this Prospectus, the Company and ViziaFinance have been in compliance with all covenants under the above-mentioned agreements.